MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-active-versus-historic-item-tracking-entries.md

 ---
 title: Design Details - Active versus Historic Item Tracking Entries | Microsoft Docs
 description: When parts of a document line quantity are posted, only that particular quantity is transferred to the item ledger entries and its item tracking numbers.
 However, you will want to access all relevant item tracking information directly from the active document line.
 That is, not only will you want to see the entries that are related to the remaining quantity, you will also want information about the units that have been posted.
-When you view or modify the **Item Tracking Lines** window, the collective contents of the **Tracking Specification** table (T336) and **Reservation Entry** table (T337) are presented in a temporary version of T336.
+When you view or modify the **Item Tracking Lines** page, the collective contents of the **Tracking Specification** table (T336) and **Reservation Entry** table (T337) are presented in a temporary version of T336.
 This ensures that historic and active item tracking data is accessed as one.
 services: project-madeira
 documentationcenter:
 author: SorenGP